HOCW

 Learning Objectives

 We don’t lecture trainees during live sessions.
 We are not against lectures; if you want to deliver a lecture, that’s great!
-Put it on Youtube and send us the link.
+Put it on YouTube and send us the link.
 Trainees can then watch lectures at their own pace, with captions, pause, and rewind enabled.
 Trainees also have free accounts kindly donated by Udemy and you can assign any Udemy for Business course.

 At The Docs we have to maximise the time we have together, by working in person on projects, hitting blockers, and learning together.
 We are not a school.
 We are a community of professionals coming together to share skills and build real things to help people get real jobs inside one year.